This post contains affiliate links. For more information, please read our disclosure policy.

 Kathakali Classical Dance and Kalaripayattu Martial Art

-If you wish to know where to go in Kerala for a cultural experience, visit places that showcase the Kathakali classical dance, and kalaripayattu martial art.
+If you wish to know where to go in Kerala for a cultural experience, visit places that showcase the Kathakali classical dance, and kalarippayattu martial art.
 A dance drama with elaborate, colorful costumes and layers of embellishing make-up, Kathakali is all about stories that focus on various emotions accompanied with traditional songs and music.

-You can watch these performances at various places including the Kerala Kathakali Centre in Kochi, Kalari Kshethra in Munnar, and Mudra Cultural Centre, Thekkady.
+You can watch these performances at various places, including the Kerala Kathakali Centre in Kochi, Kalari Kshethra in Munnar, and Mudra Cultural Centre, Thekkady.

 Dotted with captivating sites, Wayanad is a district in northern Kerala.
-Forested areas, hill ranges and ancient caves are some of the main points of interest.
+Forested areas, hill ranges, and ancient caves are some of the main points of interest.
 Admire the spectacular landscape as you go for guided trekking through grasslands and forested areas at Chembra Peak.

 Among the best places to see in Kerala for those who like ancient sites are the Edakkal caves.
 It is a fair bit of a climb to the caves, but the Neolithic carvings and drawings here make the trip worth it.